ghidraninja/game-and-watch-backup/README.md

 ### Supported Debuggers

-Please either use an official ST-Link (not one of the small USB stick clones) or a full-size J-Link.
-Others might work, a lot of them do not work with the 1.9V logic levels used on the Game and Watch.
+For best results please either use a full sizzed official ST-Link or a STM32 Nucleo device (not one of the small USB stick clones which can be hit or miss) or a full-size J-Link debug probe.
+There are others that work, but many of them do not work with the 1.9V logic levels used on the Game and Watch.

-Programmers we had a lot of trouble with: J-Link EDU Mini (does not work), cheap ST-Link clones.
+Programmers some users have reported having trouble with are: J-Link EDU Mini, cheap ST-Link clones (with the later likely do to changing pinouts or different chipsets).

 ### Raspberry Pi host